-The Commission cannot determine today that some future project that does not yet exist, with no defined scope or parameters is necessary.
-Such a determination is a factual inquiry, for which the Commission has no facts at this point in time.
+The Commission cannot determine today that some future project that does not yet exist, with no defined scope or parameters, is necessary.
+Such a determination is a factually intensive inquiry, for which the Commission has lacks critical facts to consider at this point in time.